Picture and cover from Tony's book Amazon.Com

 between their combined Gold medal runs.
 The race winner would claim the title

 of the fastest man in the world and one million dollars!

 other race directors and sponsors of that era, I did not have to call Giselle the

 standard 7-10 times to convince her about the value of seeing Tony and Neil's

 race.
-She “got it” and offered them a contract after my first call.
+After my first call, she “got it” and offered them a contract.
 Contracts

 for Paralympic Athletes rarely existed in those days.
 It was a big deal to have

-Paralympic Athletes as part of even as visible as the One-To-One
+Paralympic Athletes as part of an even as visible as the One-To-One

-understood the importance of having Tony and Neil at the one-to-one challenge
+Giselle understood the importance of having Tony and Neil at the one-to-one challenge.

 sports entertainment table.